Dhanga: Religion

-Dhanga Varman was a Shaivite.
+Dhanga was a Shaivite.
 A Khajuraho inscription states that he installed two lingas at a Shiva temple: one of emerald and one of ordinary stone.
 This temple is identified as the Vishvanatha Temple.

 He respected other faiths too.
 He completed the Vaikuntha-natha Vishnu temple commissioned by his father.
 A contemporary inscription records the grant of some gardens to a Jain (Jinanatha) temple by one Pahilla, who was respected by Dhanga.

 According to the Nanyaura inscription, Dhanga used to make regular gifts on occasions such as a solar eclipse, believing it to be meritorious for him and his deceased parents.
 The king also performed the prestigious and expensive Tulapurusha gift-giving ceremony.